 The Annual National Shrimp Festival spans four days over the second weekend in October every year.
 Ranked as one of the 21 best food festivals in North America, it offers something for just about everyone.
-The feature, of course, is shrimp — more than 10,000 pounds are prepared by chefs and restaurants each day.
+Of course, the feature is shrimp — more than 10,000 pounds are prepared by chefs and restaurants each day.
 Other entertainment includes live bands, an art fair, cooking demonstrations by local and celebrity chefs, and a children’s activity village.
 Admission is free.

-Hangout Oyster Coof-off & Craft Beer Weekend (November)
+Hangout Oyster Cookoff & Craft Beer Weekend (November)

-This is a “two for one” kind of festival, featuring coastal oysters and craft brew.
-The Hangout Oyster Cookoff features North American oysters, with regional specialties from around the country, prepared by dozens of famous and/or local chefs from across the US.
+Gulf Shores’ Hangout Oyster Cookoff is a “two for one” festival featuring coastal oysters and craft brew.
+It features North American oysters, with regional specialties from around the country, prepared by dozens of famous and local chefs from across the US.
 Admission to the Oyster Cookoff is $10, and kids under age 12 are free.
 Craft Beer Weekend complements the Oyster Cookoff and features craft brews at events for the 21+ crowd on Friday and Saturday.
-Cooking demonstrations, live music and other entertainment round out this event.
+Cooking demonstrations, live music, and other entertainment round out this event.